8Crafter-Studios/8Crafter-Wiki-Legacy/docs/andexdb/systems/chat-ranks.md

 <Spoiler title="Setting up a default rank">

 :::note
-Note: As of v1.33.0, there is a preset value for the default rank, so if you want your default rank to be something like <span style="color: #55FFFF; background-color: #5e5e5e">Member</span>, then you don't need to change any settings.
+Note: As of v1.33.0, there is a preset value for the default rank, so if you want your default rank to be something like <code style="color: #55FFFF; background-color: #5e5e5e">Member</code>, then you don't need to change any settings.
 :::

 <template-ExpandSection />